 There are a select few people (mostly those who are expecting a tax refund) that submit their tax returns as early as possible.
 While the rest of us wait for the last minute panic in mid-April (the usual deadline to file taxes) these individuals chase the earliest date you can file, at the end of January.
 Unfortunately for these worm-chasing early birds, there are certain forms required to file, and there’s little guarantee you’ll have them on the first day of tax season.
+So, what do you do if you don’t get your W2 by January 31st?

 The All-Important W2 (or 1099, or K-2)